2088studios/YtDownloader/readme.md

 **YouTube Video Downloader**

-This program downloads videos at the requested quality chosen by the given URL.
+This program downloads videos chosen by the given URL at the requested quality

 [Pytube Library Here](https://pytube.io/en/latest/)